pakastin/f/README.md

 # f
-Turboboosted view library under 2 KB.
+Turboboosted view library in under 2 KB.
 This will probably eventually replace [FRZR](https://frzr.js.org), but for now it's a separate project.

 ## f.el(tagName, attributes, children...)
 Creates a HTML element: